Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Types of Foster Care

-Virginia’s foster care system operates through various programs catering to distinct child needs.
+Virginia’s foster care system operates through various programs catering to the distinct needs of children.
 Various types of foster care arrangements exist to match specific child needs.

-- Traditional Foster Care offers temporary housing to children whose parents aim to reconstruct their family unit.
+- Traditional Foster Care provides temporary housing to children whose parents are working to rebuild their family unit.

 - Therapeutic Foster Care for children with emotional or behavioral challenges.
 The program provides both training and support to these special foster parents.